Meals on Wheels

-Meals on Wheels is a programme that delivers meals to individuals at home who are unable to purchase or prepare their own meals.
-The name is often used generically to refer to home-delivered meals programmes, not all of which are actually named "Meals on Wheels".
+Meals on Wheels is a program that delivers meals to individuals at home who are unable to purchase or prepare their own meals.
+The name is often used generically to refer to home-delivered meals programs, not all of which are actually named "Meals on Wheels".
 Many of the housebound recipients are the elderly, and many of the volunteers are also elderly but able-bodied and able to drive automobiles.

-Research shows that home-delivered meal programmes significantly improve diet quality, reduce food insecurity and improve quality-of-life among the recipients.
-The programmes also reduce government expenditures by reducing the need of recipients to use hospitals, nursing homes or other expensive community-based services.
+Research shows that home-delivered meal programs significantly improve diet quality, reduce food insecurity and improve quality of life among the recipients.
+The programs also reduce government expenditure by reducing the need of recipients to use hospitals, nursing homes or other expensive community-based services.

 History

 Meals on Wheels originated in the United Kingdom during the Blitz in the Second World War, when many people lost their homes and therefore the ability to cook their own food.
 The Women's Volunteer Service for Civil Defence (WVS, later WRVS) provided food for these people.
 The name "Meals on Wheels" derived from the delivery method of bringing meals in prams, carts, bicycles with basket, cars and other wheeled vehicles.
 The concept of delivering meals to those unable to prepare their own evolved into the modern programmes that deliver mostly to the housebound elderly, sometimes free, or at a small charge.